WikiNeo/wikineo.github.io/_posts/2022-04/2022-04-11-SOLID-principles-using-typescript.md

 interface.*

-This principle stats that classes **should never implement interfaces that they don't need to usd.** If they do, we'll end up having **not implemented methods** in our classes.
+This principle stats that classes **should never implement interfaces that they don't need to use.** If they do, we'll end up having **not implemented methods** in our classes.
 This can be solved **creating specific interfaces instead of general-purpose interfaces**.